Mhdez221993/Leaderboard/README.md

 ## To create your Leaderboard game
 1. got to `index.js` file
-2. change the constant variable `newGame` for your favorite game
+2. unncomment and change the constant variable `newGame` for your favorite game
-3. unncomment line number #9 to generate a new Id into `yourId` variable
+3. unncomment const variable `yourID` to generate a new Id
-4. replace `myId` for your `yourId` into `Users` class line #13
+4. replace `myId` for your `yourId` into `Users` class